earaya/voodoo/README.md

-Jersey-Common is basically some glue code pulling together some great libraries in very much the same mould as [Dropwizard](https://github.com/codahale/dropwizard).
+Voodoo is basically some glue code pulling together some great libraries in very much the same mould as [Dropwizard](https://github.com/codahale/dropwizard).
 These libraries include: